The Lost Child || Episode 01 || A Family Drama Full of Mystery and Heartbreak

 Then, Sarah entered.

-She didn’t say anything at first.
-She simply sat beside me, her presence warm and grounding.
-Gently, she wiped away my tears—her touch tender, yet strong, as though trying to hold me together when I had fallen apart.
+She didn't say anything at first.
+She sat beside me, her presence warm and grounding, like a quiet anchor in the storm.
+Gently, she wiped away my tears, her touch tender yet intense—soothing in its way.
+It was as if she were trying to hold me together when I had completely fallen apart.

-A sadness flickered in her eyes, and she hesitated before speaking again.
+A sadness flickered in her eyes, and she hesitated before speaking again as if weighing the words carefully.

 "I have to go to London.
 My mother is ill… she needs me."